AthDGC: An Open Diachronic Greek Treebank with Indo-European Parallels

 Dataset creator Lavidas, N., Nikiforidou, K., Haug, D., Kulikov, L., Geka, V., Symeonidis, V., Michalareas, T., Chionidi, S., Tsiropina, A., Plakoutsi, E., and Argyropoulos, E.

-Languages grc (Ancient Greek), gkm (Medieval Greek), ell (Modern Greek) + parallels in lat, got, chu, xcl; queued for v0.7: san, ang, ave, peo, ukr
+Languages grc (Ancient Greek), gkm (Medieval Greek), ell (Modern Greek), with parallels in lat, got, chu, xcl; queued for v0.7: san, ang, ave, peo, ukr

-Licence Code Apache-2.0; metadata + alignments CC-BY-4.0; per-source raw text under its original licence
+Licence Code Apache-2.0; metadata and alignments CC-BY-4.0; per-source raw text under its original licence

 Concept DOI 10.5281/zenodo.20439182